 Teaching while on Fellowship

 Teaching assistants who receive Graduate School fellowships such as the Distinguished Graduate Student Fellowship or the Distinguished Dissertation Fellowship are not permitted to teach in the First Year Composition program in the Department of English, except in circumstances of programmatic need as determined by the Associate Chair for Composition.
 Teaching Assistants who receive an Advanced Opportunity Program Fellowship after their first year may teach one course per year in First Year Composition, typically in fall.
+Incoming students who have an Advanced Opportunity Program fellowship are guaranteed one course per semester in First Year Composition for their first three semesters in the program; after that, they may teach one course per year in First Year Composition, typically in fall.
 All such appointments are made at the discretion of the Associate Chair for Composition.

 Fellowship recipients may teach elsewhere in English if the student needs additional teaching experience and if sections are available, at the discretion of the plan coordinator and the Associate Chair for Undergraduate Studies.
 Fellowship recipients also may teach in other departments or units.
 In both cases, if those sections are cancelled the department of English is not responsible for providing replacement assignments.